nicsig/config/.local/share/applications/README.md

 ## `typometer`?

-I looked at the desktop firl of gVim, and copied the most useful keys.
+I looked at the desktop file of gVim, and copied the most useful keys.

 ### Why do you run `$ sh -c`?